BLEnD-SemEval2026/SemEval-2026-Task-7/README.md

 # Dataset Paper
 The dataset paper for the initial version of the BLEnD can be found [here](https://proceedings.neurips.cc/paper_files/paper/2024/hash/8eb88844dafefa92a26aaec9f3acad93-Abstract-Datasets_and_Benchmarks_Track.html) (accepted to NeurIPS Datasets & Benchmark Track 2024).

-We will soon release a dataset paper that describes the additional data collection, annotation process, and baseline experiments.
-This paper will provide additional details and information that will be useful for the task participants.

 # Communication

-- Join our Discord Channel to ask questions and receive updates (coming soon).
+- Join our Discord Channel to ask questions and receive updates ().
 - If you have any questions or issues, please feel free to [create an issue](https://github.com/BLEnD-SemEval2026/SemEval-2026-Task-7/issues).
 - Contact organizers at: semeval-2026-blend-organisers[at]googlegroups[dot]com